 Fleet managers spend most of their workdays on the road.
 This is why it’s important to make sure that they’re aware of health and safety measures like vehicle inspections and driver training to stay safe on the road while also complying with legal requirements.
+If you’re just starting a trucking business, services for starting a trucking company can provide help with legal paperwork, helping you to stay compliant.
 While vehicle inspections check components like brakes, tires, lights, and more to make sure they meet federal standards, driver training programs help prepare drivers for any challenges they may face out on the road.
 Needless to say, fleet managers should regularly review the safety standards and procedures to ensure they are up-to-date.

 Who Are Fleet Managers?

-Fleet managers’ responsibilities run the gamut from picking the right vehicle to the most apt insurance plan.
+Fleet managers’ responsibilities run the gamut from picking the right vehicle to finding a Specialist HGV Insurance Broker for the most apt insurance plan.
 However, there’s one area you, as a fleet manager, might not have thought much about: the health and safety measures you need to take to ensure your fleet is in its optimal condition.

 When it comes to looking at the health and safety measures fleet managers take, it would be fair to say that they are pretty vigilant.
 They do their due diligence to ensure the vehicles they hire are in a safe condition, with adequate MOT and servicing, all documents are up to date, and drivers are properly trained and qualified.
-However, many fleet managers overlook these measures exposing their drivers to unnecessary risks.
+However, many fleet managers overlook some of these measures, along with neglecting their staff’s and employees’ health and wellness, which can expose their drivers to unnecessary risks.

 What Does a Fleet Manager Do?